4nhus/odin-linked-lists/README.md

 # odin-linked-lists
-Linked Lists Project from the JavaScript Course by The Odin Project
+Linked Lists Project from the JavaScript Course by The Odin Project, with both singly and double linked list implementations.